arunnandam/SQL/Music_Store_Analysis/README.md

 ## Project Structure
 - `sql_scripts/`: Contains all SQL queries used in the analysis.
-- `data/`: Placeholder for sample data if available.
+- `data/`: Contains data of all tables.
 - `images/`: Contains images like the database schema.

 ## Key Insights: